Seteco/Somorrostro/netdata-backends.md

 1. `backend_last_buffering`, number of seconds since the last successful buffering of backend data
 2. `backend_metrics_sent`, percentage of metrics sent to the backend server
 3. `backend_metrics_lost`, number of metrics lost due to repeating failures to contact the backend server
-4. `backend_slow`, the percentage of time between iterations needed by the backend time to process the data sent by netdata
+4. ~~`backend_slow`, the percentage of time between iterations needed by the backend time to process the data sent by netdata~~ (this was misleading and has been removed).

 ![image](https://cloud.githubusercontent.com/assets/2662304/20463779/a46ed1c2-af43-11e6-91a5-07ca4533cac3.png)